Local order parameters for symmetry fractionalization: Examples

 \section{Examples}

 The SET phases analyzed in this section are introduced in \cite{Hermele14,Tarantino16} as exactly solvable lattice models or in their {PEPS} representation in \cite{Garre17, Williamson17}.
+We include an explicit tensor from \cite{Garre17} in Appendix \ref{projrep} which corresponds to the first example analyzed in this section.
 The necessary background on group extensions can be found in Ref.\cite{Adem04}.